How To Write In Words Decimal Numbers

 0.00001 Hundred-thousandths One hundred-thousandth

 Notice the "-ths" suffix added to each name, which distinguishes them from the place values to the left of the decimal point (ones, tens, hundreds, etc.).
-When writing a decimal number in words, you use these names to indicate the fractional part.
-For example, 0.123 is written as "one hundred twenty-three thousandths."
+Consider this: when writing a decimal number in words, you use these names to indicate the fractional part.
+Here's one way to look at it: 0.123 is written as "one hundred twenty-three thousandths.

 Reading Decimals: A Step-by-Step Approach